 The funding deviates from Business Finland’s normal RDI funding in that the company’s solution does not need to aim for an international competitive advantage.

-Companies can apply temporary loan funding until the end of 2020.
+Companies can apply temporary loan funding until 31 October 2020.
 Project implementation may continue also after the deadline for applications.
 Further information on Business Finland’s website.

 Tasekirjailijat ry, an association of independent practitioners in the field of financial management, training and networking, has gathered information on how to overcome to financial challenges caused by the coronavirus into one handy pdf document.

 Entrepreneur’s unemployment security

 Entrepreneurs are temporarily entitled to labour market support to deal with the sudden and unforeseen decline in demand due to the coronavirus epidemic.
 This solution applies to all entrepreneurs regardless of the type of business.
 The Act will remain in force until 31 December 2020.

 Labour market support can be paid to entrepreneurs between 16 March and 31 December 2020.
 If an entrepreneur registers as a jobseeker by 15 April 2020, they will be entitled to labour market support for the period starting on 16 March, even if they were not registered as a jobseeker at that time.
 However, the support will not be paid until the conditions are met.

 TE Services has published important information for entrepreneurs registering as jobseekers.
 Due to the rapid preparation of the amendment and its fixed-term entry into force, it has not been possible to edit the TE Services’ online service to meet the changed requirements.
 For this reason, the registration form still includes questions that you must answer in the same way as those who are registering for some other reason.
 TE Services have also published Registering as a jobseeker in E-services step by step -guide in Finnish.

 You can apply for labour market subsidy through Kela’s online customer service.
 Read more on the website of Kela.